Bottegatecnologica/Bottegatecnologica/README.md

 - **Schrödinger Box**: an NFT that bundles heterogeneous assets across chains into one transferable object.
 Live on testnet, built over Wormhole.
 - **Atomic Barter**: intermediary-free, asset-to-asset swaps with no price denomination.
 On-chain escrow with atomic settlement.

-Investigation work, methodology, and references available on request.

 linkedin.com/in/sincronik : sincronik.it